-On May 6, 2020, the Company entered into a potentially forgivable loan from the U.S. Small Business Administration ("SBA") pursuant to the Paycheck Protection Program ("PPP") enacted by Congress under the Coronavirus Aid, Relief, and Economic Security Act (15 U.S.C.
-636(a)(36)) (the "CARES Act"), resulting in net proceeds of \$242,487 (the "PPP Loan").
+On May 6, 2020, the Company entered into a loan from the U.S. Small Business Administration ("SBA") pursuant to the Paycheck Protection Program ("PPP") enacted by Congress under the Coronavirus Aid, Relief, and Economic Security Act (15 U.S.C.
+636(a)(36)) (the "CARES Act"), resulting in net proceeds of \$242,486 (the "PPP Loan").
 To facilitate the PPP Loan, the Company entered into a note payable agreement with Santander Bank, N.A. as the lender.

-Under the terms of the CARES Act, as amended by the Paycheck Protection Program Flexibility Act of 2020, the Company is eligible to apply for and receive forgiveness for all or a portion of their respective PPP Loan.
-Such forgiveness will be determined, subject to limitations, based on the use of the loan proceeds for certain permissible purposes as set forth in the PPP, including, but not limited to, payroll costs (as defined under the PPP) and mortgage interest, rent or utility costs (collectively, "Qualifying Expenses") incurred during the 24 weeks subsequent to funding, and on the maintenance of employee and compensation levels, as defined, following the funding of the PPP Loan.
-The Company intends to use the proceeds of the PPP Loan for Qualifying Expenses.
-However, no assurance is provided that the Company will be able to obtain forgiveness of the PPP Loan in whole or in part.
-Any amounts that are not forgiven incur interest at 1.0% per annum and monthly repayments of principal and interest are deferred to the earlier of (i) when the Small Business Administration remits the forgiven amount to the lender or notifies the lender that no forgiveness is allowed or (ii) October 31, 2021.
-While the Company's PPP Loan currently has a two-year maturity, the amended law will permit the Company to request a five-year maturity, subject to the approval of the counterparty.
+Under the terms of the CARES Act, as amended by the Paycheck Protection Program Flexibility Act of 2020, the Company was eligible to apply for and receive forgiveness for all or a portion of their respective PPP Loan.
+Such forgiveness was determined, subject to limitations, based on the use of the loan proceeds for certain permissible purposes as set forth in the PPP, including, but not limited to, payroll costs (as defined under the PPP) and mortgage interest, rent or utility costs (collectively, "Qualifying Expenses") incurred during the 24 weeks subsequent to funding, and on the maintenance of employee and compensation levels, as defined, following the funding of the PPP Loan.
+The Company used the proceeds of the PPP Loan for Qualifying Expenses.
 On March 26, 2021, the Company was approved for the forgiveness on the full amount of the PPP Loan.
-(See Note 18 - Subsequent events).